Hailey-Ross/hails.Monitor/database_version/README.md

 ## Database Version
-This version of the script is provided as is.
+*This version of the script is provided as is.*

+---
 You will need:
 - Webserver
 - Database Server
 - Basic Database knowledge

 Do NOT:
 - Request Help
 - host your Config in a non-secure directory